Apple07027/DJS-base-module/README.md

 # DJS base module

-A basic command handler and basic command for a good start :)
+A basic command handler and basic commands for a great start :)

  created by Appleツ🍏#9091